 She next appears when Astolpho, having already liberated Rodomonte’s captives, leads his Nubian forces against the Moors in Africa.
 In the aftermath of the battle she is re-united with Brandimart and then gets to deliver one of the great lines of the poem: “Behold, the count!” as all the heroes pile onto the furioso Orlando and successfully restore his wits.

 Full of fear, she prepares Brandimart’s armor and coat for the final contest to determine the fate of Europe.
-She dreams of weeping tears of blood over the sable surcoat of her dead husband.
+She dreams of weeping tears of blood over the sable surcoat of her dead husband (that’s Zeus weeping over Sarpedon).
 When Brandimart indeed returns in state, she goes berserk with grief and makes herself an anchorite in his tomb to live out her few remaining days.

 Judgment: She’s an odd one.
 She shows up so infrequently that even Ariosto forgets her story–in Canto VIII he says she waits in Paris a month before setting out after Brandimart but revises this to 6-8 months in Canto XXIV (probably because the idea of a guideless lady surviving war-torn Europe for 5-7 months is just too ridiculous even for Ariosto).
 She enters and exits scenes without explanation and has an inexplicable omniscience about events.
 She feels a bit unfinished–like an intended supernatural guide who needed another pass of the editor’s pen.